West Yorkshire evening traffic update: Delays and slow moving traffic on M62

 Congestion

-Delays of six minutes and delays increasing on M62 Eastbound between M62 (Hartshead Moor Services) and J27 M621 (Gildersome).
+Severe delays of ten minutes and delays easing on M62 Eastbound between M62 (Hartshead Moor Services) and J27 M621 (Gildersome).
+Average speed 15 mph.

+Severe delays of ten minutes and delays easing on M62 Westbound between J29 M1 J42 (Lofthouse) and J26 M606 J1 (Chain Bar).
 Average speed 20 mph.

 Road closures